-Her unique approach is the result of studying and working in Denmark, Switzerland and on both Coasts of the United States.
+Her unique approach is the result of studying and working in Denmark, Switzerland and across the United States.
 She has degrees in DESIGN from the Kansas City Art Institute, in PAINTING from Kansas University and, notably, Bradbury embarked on a five-year Jungian psychoanalysis in Zurich as part of her studies.
 She turned away from traditional studio art towards a community-based practice after listening to a lecture by psychoanalyst, Anne Ulinov.
 Ulinov's experience of how the group constellates the Self inspired the artist to explore the effect of intersubjective fields, group synchronization and alternative forms of portraiture.

 Key to Bradbury's success is her commitment to engage diverse voices on community projects.

 In 2011, due to her involvement in creating an arts district in a struggling part of Topeka, Kansas, she was confronted with the problem of how to raise community pride and ownership.
-Her response was to engage the community in the answer.
+Her immediate response was to engage the community in a call to action.
 She's created a model that turns the traditional mural-making process up-side-down and catapults public art into the hands of the people.

 Today, Bradbury invites communities of all types to take part in reclaiming their identity and reshaping their environment.
 “I believe the energy, color and light that come out of this process can help shape a community’s collective sense of “Self” and impact its future in positive ways.”